zestyyyz/zestyyyz.github.io/README.md

-windows 11 and mac os high sierra
+windows 11 and mac os